-Windows XP requires four core files to boot the computer.
-You will need to understand what they are on your A+ Certification exam.
-The four core files are:
+CompTIA publishes a six-step process related to the troubleshooting process.
+You will need to understand what they are on your A+ Exam.
+The six steps are:

-Windows 7 and Windows Vista Boot Files for the A+ Certification Exams
+Windows Boot Files for the A+ Certification Exams

-Windows 7 and Windows Vista utilize four boot files, and you will need an understanding of all four of them for the A+ Certification exams.
-The four boot files for Windows 7 and Vista are:
+Windows utilizes four boot files, and you will need an understanding of all four of them for the A+ Exam.
+The four boot files for Windows are:

-Boot Configuration Database (BCD): Builds the operating system selection menu; similar to boot.ini in Windows XP, but data resides in the BCD store.
+Boot Configuration Database (BCD): Builds the operating system selection menu and data resides in the BCD store.
 You can edit the boot configuration data with the bcdedit utility.

-winload.exe: Loads the Vista operating system if selected from the operating system selection menu provided by BCD
+winload.exe: Loads the Windows operating system if selected from the operating system selection menu provided by BCD.

-winresume.exe: Resumes the Vista operating system if the system is started from a hibernate state
+winresume.exe: Resumes the Windows operating system if the system is started from a hibernate state.

-Power-On Self-Test Error Codes Categories for the A+ Certification Exams
+Power-On Self-Test (POST) Error Codes Categories for the A+ Certification Exams

-Each BIOS manufacturer has its own diagnostic codes that identify specific POST errors.
-You need to consult the BIOS documentation for the diagnostic codes for your BIOS, but the general breakdown of the code categories is as follows:
+Each hardware manufacturer has its own diagnostic codes that identify specific POST errors and you will need to know these for the A+ Certification Exam.
+You need to consult the manufacturer documentation for the diagnostic codes for your hardware, but the general breakdown of the code categories is as follows:

 100–199: Motherboard error